 Associations and other membership organizations can greatly benefit by using affordable and accessible online video technology.
-This Association Trends article gives some real-world examples of how groups are benefiting from utilizing videos on their web site:
+This Association Trends article gives some real-world examples of how groups are benefiting from utilizing videos on their website:

 The best online videos have a few common elements.
-They tend to be brief, entertaining, easy-to-share and are delivered in an easy-to-use format.
+They tend to be brief, entertaining, easy-to-share, and are delivered in an easy-to-use format.
 Perhaps most important, they are personally relevant to the association's members.

 This is why links to online videos so often find their way into enthusiastic e-mails to friends, family and workmates.
 It is also why online video can be a powerful element of an association's Web marketing strategy.

-Broadband a driving force
+Broadband is a driving force

 Driven in part by the rapid adoption of broadband, which is expected to more than double by 2010, online video has been growing like wildfire.
-A recent study by the Online Publishers Association found that 24% of Internet users access video at least once a week, while nearly half watch video at least once a month.
+A recent study by the Online Publishers Association found that 24% of Internet users access video at least once a week, while nearly half-watch video at least once a month.

 The flood of web users exploring and adding to YouTube''s burgeoning archive of online videos is a big reason why Time magazine recognized the rise of online social networking by naming "You" its Person of the Year.

 What are they watching?
-According to the OPA study, "news" leads the way in frequency of viewing, with 2% of online video viewers watching at least once a week, followed closely by "funny videos."
+According to the OPA study, "news" leads the way in the frequency of viewing, with 2% of online video viewers watching at least once a week, followed closely by "funny videos."
 About twice as many online video viewers are at home than at work.

 Implications for associations